Volunteer

 Volunteer Positions

-Every year, 300 volunteers donate their time to CVT.
+Every year, more than 200 volunteers donate their time to CVT.
 While a few work just an hour or two on a short-term project, many others have made a long-term commitment to CVT.
 That makes it difficult to find a spot for everyone who wants to volunteer.

 Whatever your talents, we hope you can contribute to our mission of hope and healing sometime in the future.
 Please check back with us for new volunteer opportunities.